Brand-building tips from Stance founder and CEO Jeff Kearl

 How you buy coffee is another example demonstrating the economic potential of experience and purpose.
 While the product is nearly always the same, the way it’s delivered changes the experience (and therefore the price!).

-At the lowest price point, you could buy a jar of coffee at the grocery store and make your own cups at home.
+At the lowest price point, you could buy a jar of coffee at the grocery store and make your own cups at home (or even roast your own beans).
 The step up from this is buying a cup of coffee for a few dollars at a service station.
 But the most you’ll pay for coffee is in dedicated stores with allocated spaces for sitting down and enjoying a hot drink – you’re paying for the coffee and the experience.

 Change the game you’re in